krishnaacc123/GetMyTimeBack/README.md

 # GetMyTimeBack

-A simple, retro-styled focus timer and work log to track your focus hours and manage study sessions.
+A simple, retro-styled focus timer and work log to track your focus hours and manage study sessions for desktop.
 Start a session, take breaks, and see your activity over time—all in the browser with no account required.

 ## Features